 The Center for Child and Family Policy pursues science-based solutions to important problems affecting today’s children and families.
 The Center emphasizes the bridge from research to policy and practice through an integrated system of research, teaching, service and policy engagement.

 Policymakers and the public need updates on how families are faring during the COVID-19 crisis.
-A policy brief by Anna Gassman-Pines draws on data from an ongoing study of over 1,000 service workers with young children.
+A research project by Anna Gassman-Pines draws on data from an ongoing study of over 1,000 service workers with young children.
 Economic instability remains high, food insecurity has increased, and safety nets are not reaching everyone.
 She provides recommended actions for policymakers to keep struggling families afloat.

 In September 2020, Sanford hosted the “Stand for Justice” event in partnership with the Hart Leadership Program and the Wilson Center for Science and Justice.
 Moderated by Duke Law professor Brandon Garrett, Sanford hosted Kassandra Frederique from the Drug Policy Alliance, Alec Karakatsanis from the Civil Rights Corps, and Bianca Tylek from Worth Rises, organizations that are doing challenging work in dismantling the prison industrial complex and serving people that have been systematically funneled into the criminal justice system.